 On March 21, 2022, in connection with Mr. Martell's appointment as our President and Chief Executive Officer, Mr. Martell was granted an option to purchase 1,704,328 shares of our common stock, of which 25% of the total number of shares subject to the option vested on March 15, 2023 and 1/48th of the total number of shares subject to the option vest monthly thereafter, subject in each case to Mr. Martell's continued service to us on each vesting date.
-On March 21, 2022, in accordance with the Mahal Employment Agreement (as defined and described below), Mr. Mahal was granted an option to purchase 87,272 shares of our common stock, of which 25% of the total number of shares subject to the option vested on March 21, 2023 and 1/48th of the total number of shares subject to the option vest monthly thereafter, subject in each case to Mr. Mahal's continued service to us on each vesting date.
-In addition, on March 21, 2022, each or our then-current employees that joined our company prior to September 24, 2021 was granted an option to purchase 7,500 shares of our common stock, of which 25% of the total number of shares subject to the option vested on December 7, 2022 and 1/48th of the total number of shares subject to the option vest monthly thereafter, subject in each case to the applicable individual's continued service to us on each vesting date.
+On March 21, 2022, in accordance with the Mahal Employment Agreement (as defined and described below), Mr. Mahal was granted an option to purchase 87,272 shares of our common stock, of which 25% of the total number of shares subject to the option vest monthly thereafter, subject in each case to Mr. Mahal's continued service to us on each vesting date.
+In addition, on March 21, 2022, each or our then-current employees that joined our company prior to September 24, 2021 was granted an option to purchase 7,500 shares of our common stock, of which 25% of the total number of shares subject to the option vest monthly thereafter, subject in each case to Mr. Mahal's continued service to us on each vesting date.
+In addition, on March 21, 2022, each or our then-current employees that joined our company prior to September 24, 2021 was granted an option to purchase 7,500 shares of our common stock, of which 25% of the total number of shares subject to the option vest monthly thereafter, subject in each case to the option vested on December 7, 2022 and 1/48th of the total number of shares subject to the option vest monthly thereafter, subject in each case to the applicable individual's continued service to us on each vesting date.
 As of March 21, 2022, both Mr. Mahal and Dr. Heller were current employees that had joined our company prior to September 24, 2021, and therefore each of Mr. Mahal and Dr. Heller was granted an option to purchase 7,500 shares of our common stock on March 21, 2022.